how to trade bitcoin options - tradeprofinances.com

 Imagine you believe that Bitcoin’s price will rise in the coming weeks.
 You could buy a “call” option, giving you the right to purchase Bitcoin at the strike price.
 If the price indeed rises above the strike price, you can exercise your option, buy Bitcoin at the lower strike price, and sell it in the market for a profit.
 Conversely, if the price falls below the strike price, you could simply let the option expire worthless, limiting your potential loss to the premium you paid for the option.

-Read More bitcoin price tracker
+Read More two bitcoin

 On the other hand, if you believe that Bitcoin’s price will decline, you could buy a “put” option, giving you the right to sell Bitcoin at the strike price.
 If the price falls below the strike price, you can exercise your option and sell Bitcoin at the higher strike price, generating a profit.
 If the price rises above the strike price, you could let the option expire worthless, again limiting your potential loss to the premium.